+At Bexhill Hospital we provide outpatients, ophthalmology, rehabilitation and intermediate care services.
+At Rye, Winchelsea and District Memorial Hospital we provide Outpatient and inpatient intermediate care services.
 At Firwood House we jointly provide, with Adult Social Care, inpatient intermediate care services.
-Our community staff also provide care in the patient’s own home and from a number of clinics and health centres, GP surgeries and schools.
+We also provide some services at Uckfield Community Hospital and Lewes Victoria Hospital.
+Our community staff also provide care in the patient’s own home and from a number of clinics and health centres and GP surgeries.

 The role of East Sussex Healthcare NHS Trust is to provide the best possible healthcare service to patients, who come first in everything the organisation does.

-- More than 141,000 patients were treated in our Emergency Departments, Minor Injury Units and associated areas as emergency cases.
+- More than 105,000 patients were treated in our Emergency Departments and associated areas for emergency care.

-- More than 4,100 babies were delivered by our midwives and obstetricians.
+- Almost 3,300 babies were delivered by our midwives and obstetricians.

-- More than 309,000 people attended outpatient clinics at one of our hospitals or outreach centres.
+- More than 390,000 people attended outpatient clinics at our hospitals or outreach centres.

-- Over 220,000 patients had contact with our district nurses.
+- Over 220,000 patients had contact with our community nurses.

-- More that 300,000 people had contact with our health visitors.
+- More than 250,000 people had contact with our health visitors.

 - Almost 40,000 people were seen at one of our sexual health clinics.

-- Use our resources efficiently and effectively for the benefit of our patients and their care to ensure our services are clinically, operationally and financially sustainable.
+- We will use our resources efficiently and effectively for the benefit of our patients and their care to ensure our services are clinically, operationally, and financially sustainable.